What is Amida Buddhism

 Twenty-five years of the Amida Buddhist Order

-The Amida Buddhist Order is central to our community and this year, 2023, marks our 25th Anniversary as a religious order and community.
+The Amida Buddhist Order is central to our community and 2023 marked our 25th Anniversary as a religious order and community.
 The Order was founded on 3rd July 1998 by Dharmavidya David Brazier, together with Prasada Caroline Brazier, Modgala Louise Duguid and Amrita Linda Dhammika.
 After many years of leadership, Dharmavidya left the Order in January 2021, soon after retiring as Head of the Order; he now lives in a hermitage in France.
 Susthama Marian Kim, who first joined the community in 2003, was elected as the next Head of the Amida Buddhist Order in early 2021.
-She has continued to build on the history and traditions of the Order, while we also embrace the challenges of change and adapt our organisation and ministry to a post-pandemic world.
+She has continued to build on the history and traditions of the Order, while we also embrace the challenges of change and adapt our organisation and ministry to a post-pandemic world

 For a schedule of our weekly services, meetings, classes and special events, please click HERE